-8.1 Submittals
+8.1 Submittals and Reservation of Rights

 - Submittals will be initially reviewed for responsiveness and then all responsible submittals will be reviewed and ranked by a selection committee in accordance with the above criteria.
 The firms(s) submitting the highest rated proposal(s) may be invited for interviews. - RCAC reserves the right to make an award without further discussion of the submittal with the proposer.
-Therefore, the proposal should be submitted initially on the most favorable term that the firm or individual might propose.

-- RCAC reserves the right to award a contract to the firm that presents the best qualifications and whose proposal best accomplishes the desired results at a reasonable cost, as determined by RCAC. - RCAC will verify that selected proposer is not on federal debarred list, has all necessary licenses, is eligible to do business in California and has all necessary insurance in place. - RCAC reserves the right to reject any or all proposals, or to waive minor irregularities in said proposals, or to negotiate with the successful firm. - RCAC will notify all proposers whether or not they are selected for the subject work. - Upon review, all documents submitted in response to this RFP will become the property of RCAC. - RCAC will process any Disputes.
+Therefore, the proposal should be submitted initially on the most favorable term that the firm or individual might propose. - RCAC reserves the right to award a contract to the firm that presents the best qualifications and whose proposal best accomplishes the desired results at a reasonable cost, as determined by RCAC. - RCAC will verify that selected proposer is not on federal debarred list, has all necessary licenses, is eligible to do business in California and has all necessary insurance in place. - RCAC reserves the right to reject any or all proposals, or to waive minor irregularities in said proposals, or to negotiate with the successful firm. - RCAC will notify all proposers whether or not they are selected for the subject work. - Upon review, all documents submitted in response to this RFP will become the property of RCAC. - RCAC Preserves the right to end, in its sole discretion, negotiations at any time with any and/or all Consultants.
+This RFP does not commit RCAC to enter into a contract, nor does it obligate it to pay any costs incurred in the preparation and submission of responses or in anticipation of a contract. - RCAC will process any Disputes.